usai729/usai729-File_Sharing_And_Student_Management---PHP/README.md

 I've used `PHP, HTML, CSS` and a little bit of `Javascript` for this project.<br>
 `MySQL` is for the database.

-Originally made for a educational institution.
+Originally made for a educational institution.<br>There are a few changes that the original site has gone through which have not been done to the files that have been uploaded here.

-So the database code goes like,
+Below is how the database is built.

 First create a database for files and use that db.
 `CREATE DATABASE files;`